OlivierLD/ROB/raspberry-sailor/Swing/WeatherWizard/README.md

 ## What it does, what it does not
 This is *not* a GRIB viewer, *nor* a fax viewer.
 Such utilities already exist elsewhere.

-The idea at the the origin of this project is that one:
+The idea at the origin of this project is that one:

 On a chart, with a given projection (*Mercator, Lambert, globe, satellite views, square, polar stereographic, and more*) you can *_superimpose_* several weather faxes (like surface analysis, 500mb analysis, wave height, sat pictures, etc) and GRIB Data (wind speed & direction, 500mb, PRMSL, etc).
 The tool allows you to do this, store, and restore.